ubc-cpsc203-2023W2/Project2/README.md

 ![random cycle](cycle12rand.gif)

+## The Structure

+The Project contains three main files: `main.py`, `control.py`, and, `display.py`.
+These three files work together to run our game.

+The `main.py` file contain the main program loop that runs the game.
+It calls functions from both  `control.py` and `display.py`.

+As the name suggests, `display.py` contains the display code.
+This is where most of our PyGame code is located.
+You are not required (and should not) modify anything in `main.py` and `display.py`.

+The only file you are required to modify and submit is `control.py`.
+This file contains all the game logic.

 ## Deliverables

 ### Part 1: Basic Code

-You must complete all the requested code inside `lifeStu.py`.
+You must complete all the requested code inside `control.py`.
 Our POTD this week and next will help you with these!

 ### Part 2: Creative Component (BONUS)